How to Multiply Matrices

 - It has 1s on the diagonal and 0s everywhere else.

-It is a special matrix, because when you multiply by it, the original is unchanged:
+It is a special matrix, because when we multiply by it, the original is unchanged:

 A × I = A